storelocatorjs/storelocator/docs/how-it-works.md

 title: How it works - Storelocatorjs
 description: Storelocatorjs includes a minimalist HTML structure example to start your Storelocator.
 All options are listed here and can be changed in the constructor

-## Node.js server
+## Cloud functions

-Storelocatorjs need a Node.js server to execute search requests.
-The code of the web service is included in the project and located in the `./server` folder.
-Host the script on a Node.js server.
+Storelocatorjs need a cloud function to execute search requests.
+The cloud function is includes in the project in the `./functions` folder.
+[Google Firebase](https://firebase.google.com/docs/functions) provides a really simple service to create and host your own cloud functions.

 ## HTML structure